 XoomServer is a web hosting company.
-It was founded in 2005 and provides web hosting, VPS, and dedicated server solution through it servers that are located in Atlanta, Texas, and Nanuet, United States.
+It was founded in 2005 and provides web hosting, VPS, and dedicated server solutions through its servers that are located in the United States.

 The company has served over 25,000 customers located in over twelve countries.
 Its headquarters is in the United Kingdom with sales centers in India and Bangladesh.
 Its website is in English only.

 Features and Ease of Use

 For shared hosting, XoomServer has single website plans and multiple website plans on Linux operating system.
 For Windows servers, there are only single website plans.
 Customers on it web hosting plans get the following:

 - Up to 15 hosted websites on the multi-website plans

 - Anywhere from 1GB to 80GB SSD